How to experimentally evaluate the adiabatic condition for quantum annealing: Results for strong non-adiabatic transitions

-We observe unexpected peaks at frequencies of around $\Omega = 0.38$ in the spectrum, and this height is more significant than the target peak.
-So, if we naively adopt our method described in Eq.~\eqref{def:omega_est}, we obtain wrong estimated values about the transition matrix element and energy gap.
+We observe unexpected peaks at frequencies of around $\Omega = 0.38$ in the spectrum, and their height is more significant than that of the target peak.
+Therefore, if we naively adopt our method described in Eq.~\eqref{def:omega_est}, we obtain incorrect estimated values of the transition matrix element and energy gap.